Icyball: Crosley Icyball

+Operation

 The Crosley Icyball is as an example of a gas-absorption refrigerator, as can be found today in recreational vehicles or campervans.
 Unlike most refrigerators, the Icyball has no moving parts, and instead of operating continuously, is manually cycled.
 Typically it is charged in the morning for 1.5 hours, and provides cooling throughout the heat of the day.

 Absorption refrigerators and the more common mechanical refrigerators both cool by the evaporation of refrigerant.
 (Evaporation of a liquid causes cooling, as for example, liquid sweat on the skin evaporating cools, and the reverse process releases much heat.)
 In absorption refrigerators, the buildup of pressure due to evaporation of refrigerant is relieved not by suction at the inlet of a compressor, but by absorption into an absorptive medium (water in the case of the Icy Ball).

 The Icyball system moves heat from the refrigerated cabinet to the warmer room by using ammonia as the refrigerant.
 It consists of two metal balls: a hot ball, which in the fully charged state contains the absorber (water) and a cold ball containing liquid ammonia.
 These are joined by a pipe in the shape of an inverted U. The pipe allows ammonia gas to move in either direction.